nuke66/led-chaser/README.md

 * y_fill (yield)
 * y_sweep_stack (yield)

 This was a fun project to do.
 Working with a circle of leds made me think up more interesting patterns than I had previously with just a straight 'bar' of lights.
-I also got to use generators to help solve one of the more complex sequences (npchasery.py).

 If I get time I'll clean up the code, put it into classes, and make a .mpy library for it.